zulip/zulip/docs/documentation/user.md

 ###  Tab Switcher

-Our markdown processor supports easily creating a tab switcher widget design to easily show the instructions for different [platforms](https://zulip.com/help/logging-out) in user docs, languages in API docs, etc.  To create a tab switcher, write:
+Our Markdown processor supports easily creating a tab switcher widget design to easily show the instructions for different [platforms](https://zulip.com/help/logging-out) in user docs, languages in API docs, etc.  To create a tab switcher, write: